Netcracker/DRNavigator/README.md

  - `token` is the token to have access to `site-manager` in a Kubernetes cluster.
  - `cacert` is the path to the CA certificate for `site-manager` with a self-signed certificate.
  - `http_auth` specifies to use a token for `site-manager` authorization.
+ - `service_default_timeout` is optional parameter, that specifies default timeout for polling services in seconds.
+Default value is 200.

 ## Examples of using sm-client